 Warning: Pasting long command lines on Windows may not work as expected.
 For historical reasons some terminals on windows limit the total size of the pasted text to 255 characteers.
 In this situation you probably want to run parameter scan from the Player or try to find console application on windows that does not have such limitation.
-For example if you install Miniconda or Anaconda on windows and use Anaconda Prompt it will open a console that will behave correctly paramScan.command --input=<path to the CC3D project file (\.cc3d)> --output-dir=<path\ →to the output folder to store parameter scan results> --output-frequency= →<simulation snapshot output frequency> --screenshot-output-frequency=<screenshot\ →output frequency> --gui --install-dir=<CC3D install directory> for example to run above simulation on OSX one could type
+For example if you install Miniconda or Anaconda on windows and use Anaconda Prompt it will open a console that will behave correctly to the output folder to store parameter scan results> --output-frequency=